 The mission of New Dawn Vallejo Corporation is to promote revitalization and redevelopment in Solano County, and to empower its citizens by stimulating economic, residential, communal and educational resurgence.

 New Dawn Vallejo Corporation (NDVC) is a community development corporation and was founded and established in 2013, as a charitable tax-exempt 501(c)(3) nonprofit organization in California.
-NDVC was founded by Reverend Danté R. Quick, PhD, and was born out of the civil unrest that spread through cities like Vallejo and Oakland, CA. NDVC began with a vision of becoming a catalyst of true transformation in the city of Vallejo, and throughout Solano County, and works to make this vision a reality.
+NDVC was founded by Dr. Danté R. Quick, and was born out of the civil unrest that spread through cities like Vallejo and Oakland, CA. NDVC began with a vision of becoming a catalyst of true transformation in the city of Vallejo, and throughout Solano County, and works to make this vision a reality.

 The first major NDVC event was the Know Your Rights forum, held on October 11, 2014.
 It was held in response to the Michael Brown shooting in Ferguson, Missouri.
 This community forum was hosted by the National Bar Association, California Association of Black Lawyers, Solano County Black Lawyers Association, Bay Area Black Prosecutors, New Dawn Vallejo Corporation, Friendship Missionary Baptist Church, Vallejo City Unified School District, Vallejo Faith Organization and North Bay Ministers Union of Vallejo and Vicinity.
 The forum was extremely successful, with over 600 community members in attendance.
 More than 150 youth and young adults received information about their fourth amendment rights.
 The forum also served as the beginning of a closer relationship between communities of color and law enforcement.

 Shortly after the Know Your Rights Forum, an Executive Collaborative was formed to begin planning for our summer signature programs: iballVallejo™-Late Night Basketball and Summer of Success Youth Enrichment Camp.